The Value of Robust Assortment Optimization Under Ranking-based Choice Models: Introduction

+Third, we provide an affirmative answer to Question~\ref{question:3} by developing the first polynomial-time algorithms and compact mixed-integer optimization reformulations for the class of robust optimization problems~\eqref{prob:robust}.
+The existence of polynomial-time algorithms resolves the open question in the literature regarding the theoretical tractability of \eqref{prob:robust} for settings with small numbers of past assortments, and we provide numerical evidence that our algorithms and mixed-integer optimization reformulations are practical.
+In greater detail, we make the following algorithmic developments:\looseness=-1 \begin{enumerate}[label=(\roman*)]

-\item \underline{Two past assortments}: We use our structure of optimal assortments to develop a strongly polynomial-time algorithm for solving the robust optimization problem when the firm has offered two past assortments (Theorem~\ref{thm:two} in \S\ref{sec:twoassortments}).
-Our algorithm reduces the robust optimization problem to a sequence of minimum-cost network flow problems, which can be readily solved using off-the-shelf optimization software, and our algorithm has a total running time of $\mathcal{O}(n^5 \log (n r_n))$, where $r_n$ is the integral price of the most expensive product.
-We provide numerical experiments showing that our algorithm can be practically tractable, running in less than 30 seconds for problem instances with $n=100$ products.
+\item We use our structure of optimal assortments to develop a strongly polynomial-time algorithm for solving the robust optimization problem when the firm has offered two past assortments (Theorem~\ref{thm:two} in \S\ref{sec:algorithm:twoassortments}).
+Our algorithm reduces the robust optimization problem to a sequence of minimum-cost network flow problems, and our algorithm has a total running time of $\mathcal{O}(n^5 \log (n r_n))$, where $n$ is the number of available products and $r_n$ is the integral price of the most expensive product.
+We provide numerical experiments showing that our algorithm can require less than 30 seconds for problem instances with $n=100$ products.

-\item \underline{Fixed number of past assortments}: We generalize our algorithm from \S\ref{sec:twoassortments} to show that the class of robust optimization problems~\eqref{prob:robust} can be solved in weakly polynomial time for any fixed number of past assortments (Theorem~\ref{thm:poly} in \S\ref{sec:fixed_dim}).
-The algorithm provides evidence that it can be possible to develop practical algorithms for solving the robust optimization problem~\eqref{prob:robust} for real-world problem instances, where the composition of products in the previously-offered assortments do not exhibit any convenient structure and where there may be no ranking-based choice models that have zero prediction error on the historical sales data.
+\item We generalize our algorithm for two past assortments to show that the robust optimization problem can be solved in weakly polynomial-time for any fixed number of past assortments (Theorem~\ref{thm:poly} in \S\ref{sec:algorithms:fixed_dim}).
+The algorithm provides evidence that it can be possible to develop practical algorithms for solving the robust optimization problem~\eqref{prob:robust} for real-world problem instances, where the composition of products in the past assortments do not exhibit any convenient structure and where there may be no ranking-based choice models that have zero prediction error on the historical sales data.